Thierry-Dumont/Odes-NG/README.md

 * Radau5-NG : rewriting of the classical Radau5 code (by Hairer and Wanner).

-* Rock4-NG  : rewriting of the code of A. Abdulle, with less memory copies.
+* Rock4-NG  : rewriting of the Rock4 code of A. Abdulle, with less memory copies.

 * Rock4-L   : specialization of Rock4 for linear problems.

+*  Rock2-NG: rewriting of the Rock2 code of A. Abdulle, with less memory copies. :new:

 * Rodas-NG  : rewriting of the code Rodas (by Hairer and Wanner).